Care guide

 Grit progression

-100-120 grit: This range provides a good balance between aesthetics and friction.
-We recommend stopping here in most cases.
+- 100 to 120 grit (Recommended) - This range provides a good balance between aesthetics and friction.